7 Best Low Deposit Secured Credit Cards in 2026

 Do low deposit secured cards help build credit?

 Yes, as long as the card reports to at least one major credit bureau.
-Cards that report to all three bureaus, Equifax, Experian, and TransUnion, may help you build credit more broadly.
+Cards that report to all three, Equifax, Experian, and TransUnion, can help you build credit more broadly.
+A $49 deposit builds credit just as effectively as a $500 one.

 Will I get my deposit back from a secured card?